PPIE Strategy (2026 - 2027)

 Seek improvement by identifying and sharing the difference that public involvement makes to research

 Appendix 2.
-Advert in People in Research
+Public Involvement in Research Impact Toolkit (PIRIT)

-Public Involvement in Research Impact Toolkit planning tool snapshot:
+Public Involvement in Research Impact Toolkit planning tool snapshot

 The Public Involvement in Research Impact Toolkit (PIRIT) was developed by the Marie Curie Research Centre and the Wales Cancer Research Centre.